 In addition, in 2015, the U.S., Canada and the U.K. participated in the United Nations Conference on Climate Change, which led to the creation of the Paris Agreement.
 The Paris Agreement, which was signed by the U.S. in April 2016, requires countries to review and "represent a progression" in their intended nationally determined contributions (which set GHG emission reduction goals) every five years beginning in 2020.
-In November 2019, the U.S. submitted formal notification to the United Nations that it intends to withdraw from the Paris Agreement in November 2020.
-There are no guarantees that the agreement will not be re-implemented in the U.S., or re-implemented in part by specific U.S. states or local governments.
+In November 2020, the U.S. officially withdrew from the Paris Agreement in November 2020.
+However, on January 20, 2021, President Biden signed an "Acceptance on Behalf of the United States of America" that will allow the U.S. to rejoin the Paris Agreement.
+The newly signed acceptance, deposited with the United Nations on January 20, reverses the prior withdrawal.
+The U.S. officially rejoined the Paris Agreement on February 19, 2021.
 The U.S. Congress, along with federal and state agencies, has also considered measures to reduce the emissions of GHGs.
 Legislation or regulation that restricts carbon emissions could increase the cost of environmental compliance for the Company's conventional assets by requiring the Company to install new equipment to reduce emissions from larger facilities and/or purchase emission allowances.
 Climate change and GHG legislation or regulation could also delay or otherwise negatively affect efforts to obtain and maintain permits and other regulatory approvals for the Company's conventional assets' existing and new facilities, impose additional monitoring and reporting requirements or adversely affect demand for the natural gas we gather, transport and store.
 Conversely, legislation or regulation that sets a price on or otherwise restricts carbon emissions could also benefit the Company by increasing demand for solar or wind energy sources.
-In addition, governmental, scientific and public concern over the threat of climate change arising from GHG emissions has resulted in increasing political risks in the U.S., including climate change related pledges made by certain candidates in the U.S. presidential campaign.
-The effect on the Company of any new legislative or regulatory measures will depend on th
+In addition, governmental, scientific and public concern over the threat of climate change arising from GHG emissions has resulted in increasing political risks in the U.S, including climate change related pledges made by the Biden Administration.
+Shortly after taking office in January 2021, President Biden issued a series of executive orders designed to address climate change.
+Reentry into the Paris Agreement and President Biden's executive orders may result in the development of additional regulations or changes to existing regulations.
+The effect on the Company of any new legislative or regulatory measures will depend on the particular provisions that are ultimately adopted.